 - Ian "Beefy" Botham combined playing first-class cricket in the summer with a winter job playing professional football for Scunthorpe United.
 He only gave up football because the winter season is when the English national cricket team tours abroad against other first-class national sides.

 - Perhaps not a great "real life" example, but North Korean dictator Kim Jong-il was once touted to hit five hole-in-ones in a round of golf (which later was mysteriously increased to eleven).
-State media also claimed that he bowled a perfect 300, which is not itself improbable except for the fact that the 300 was supposedly bowled in his first round.
+State media also claimed that he bowled a perfect 300, which is not itself improbable except for the fact that the 300 was supposedly bowled in his first ever round.

 - Professional basketball player Stephen Curry of the Golden State Warriors is seen by many as the best pure shooter in the game.
 Why?
 Not only because of his incredible ability in making 3 point shots almost at will, but his ability to shoot the ball and make baskets at angles that defy logic.
 Simply put, if there are just seconds left on the clock during a quarter, don't let Curry have the ball.
 Most players who shoot desperately from down court will miss, but in a lot of cases he won't.